 Susan Gourley is an interdisciplinary artist born on traditional lands belonging to the Eastern Maar Nation (South West Victoria), and currently living on Jagera and Turrbal Country (Brisbane).
 Mindful of how she belongs to a colonising culture, Susan adopts a self-reflexive approach to explore themes including ecology, colonialism, the cross-cultural, ecofeminism, and material waste in contemporary culture.The recipient of a Griffith University Postgraduate Research Scholarship, Susan graduated with a Doctor of Visual Arts in 2019.

-Susan Gourley is an artist of colonial heritage, born on the stolen and unceded lands of Gunditjmara Country (part of the Eastern Maar nation) located in Southwest Victoria, Australia.
+Susan Gourley is a white woman born on the stolen and unceded lands of Gunditjmara Country (part of the Eastern Maar nation) located in Southwest Victoria, Australia.

-Susan’s work is deeply rooted in a genuine love for nature and humanity, lamenting the legacies of colonialism that continue globally.
-Her works are often imbued with visual metaphors that engage with indigenous narratives regarding sovereignty and human rights.
-The act of making becomes a decolonising process, a way to deconstruct beliefs and worldviews ingrained in her own colonial ancestry.
+Susan’s work is deeply rooted in a genuine love for nature and humanity, while simultaneously lamenting the legacies of colonialism that continue globally.
+Her works are often imbued with visual metaphors that seek to challenge the colonial project in all its forms.
+The act of making becomes a decolonising process, reflecting a deep desire to rethink, reframe, and reconstruct limiting beliefs and worldviews ingrained in her own Euro-centric cultural framework.

 Ecology, ecofeminism, the cross-cultural, materiality, and the regenerative qualities of rubbish to critique history and modernity are all underlying themes that inform Susan’s practice.
-They represent a bid to better understand the implications, and moral responsibility of what it means to be a creative practitioner living in contemporary Australia.
+They represent a bid to better understand the implications, and moral responsibility of what it means to be a creative practitioner living in the world today.

 The recipient of a Griffith University Postgraduate Research Scholarship, Susan graduated with a Doctor of Visual Arts in 2019.